-Though these terms may seem interchangeable, they’re not.
-Understanding the difference between a heart attack, cardiac arrest and heart failure is important for getting the right treatment, and potentially saving a life.
+Cardiac arrest, heart attack and heart failure.
+These terms may seem interchangeable, they’re not.
+Understanding the difference between the three is important for getting the right treatment, and potentially saving a life.

 We asked Dr. Farhan Bhanji to explain the details.
 He’s an associate professor of pediatrics at McGill University’s faculty of medicine, works in pediatric critical care at the Montreal Children’s Hospital and represents Heart & Stroke on international resuscitation groups.